 There are several ways to recruit with us.
 We host various events throughout the year to accommodate the needs of the recruiting employers.
 Below are the types you can choose from, but if you need a more custom- tailored event, we can accommodate ways to help you recruit.
 We would welcome the opportunity to work with you to fulfill your hiring needs.

 The College of Business and Economics strives to build partnerships with its employers to not only help market your opportunities but also to build a campus presence for your organization.
 We invite you to explore the various ways to get to know our students and build your organization’s brand on-campus.
 Ways to get involved include:

-- Host an on-campus employer information session to share information about your company
+- Host an on-campus company information session to share information about your company

 - Host an open house for our students to learn more about your company

 - Partner with Cal State LA's Career Development Center to host a skill-building workshop (e.g., mock interviewing, presentation skills, speed networking) or serve as an industry panelist